 Updated: Jan 17

 "I hid myself beneath the surface - the water washed away my tears and hid the depth of my pain. "

-Written by Jessica Dine referencing the theme of The River Sounds Festival 2021
+Written in reference to the theme of The River Sounds Festival 2021

 I used to think that some things were worse to feel than to feel nothing at all.
 I was wrong.

 Mental illness does not define me, but it is a significant part of who I am.
 A part that I’m starting to take pride in.
 It only makes us flawed if we see it that way.
 Healing begins when you stop trying to overcome or block out the pain and instead give it the chance to teach you and help you to grow.
 I've spent my whole life running and hiding from the pain inside me, not validating it.
 Pushing it down.
 I felt broken, but I didn’t dare make a sound.
 Ignoring it didn’t make it go away.
 Instead, it became bigger and bigger until it became a whole other person living inside of me.

 There is no one route to healing: some roads are smoother than others, some roads are cracked in some places and some are built on broken pieces.
 Every road is just as strong as the other and just as beautiful.
 For some of us healing starts with being honest with ourselves.
 Honest about the fact that our painful emotions will never go away and that's not a bad thing, because we grow from this pain everyday.
 I’ve learned that I’m allowed to have bad days.
 I’ve learnt that I’m allowed to feel empty and broken.
 Because without these days, I couldn’t appreciate the good days.
 The days when the sun dances off the surface of the calm waters, and there is nothing that needs to be hidden beneath.